-In January 2015, four music education majors traveled to Santa Fe, New Mexico, for the first Field Experience Immersion in Music course at SRU.
+Music education majors travel to Santa Fe, New Mexico, for a Field Experience Immersion in Music.
 Santa Fe is part of a " tri-cultural tradition," including Native American, Spanish, and Caucasian traditions, which is quite different from the diversity experienced in western PA.
 The first day in the schools was an overview of a variety of schools and music classes throughout the district.
 The students spent the remaining days in their field experience placements with the exception of the two days spent at the New Mexico Music Educators Association conference and one day where we saw two other area music programs.
 In the evenings, we had guest speakers relevant to music education, including arts partners and a teacher in the Santa Fe Public Schools who had dramatically increased the number of students in the choir in a very short amount of time.
 On the weekends, we engaged in sight-seeing and cultural exploration in Santa Fe.
-Students completed daily guided journaling, group reflection, and an impact paper as part of the course.
+Students completed daily guided journalism, group reflection, and an impact paper as part of the course.
 Each student was formally observed by the instructor of the course while teaching through our university music field experience form and received a written final narrative evaluation at the end of the course.
 As a result of this course, students came to profound and frank realizations about hidden prejudices they had, the reality of socio-economic diversity, the differences in music education, the cultural differences that made New Mexico feel like a different country at times, and the aspects of music education and people that are the same everywhere.
-This experience is scheduled to be offered next during January 2017.